AnshTandon2/E-Commerce-Marketplace/README.md

 ###
 By: Ansh, Nirmal, Lalitha, Ankita, and Justin

+## Overview:
+Boilermaker Bazaar is an application where Purdue students can buy and sell their merchandise to one another.
+Customers can view products to buy by store, description, or name, and sellers can create stores and list their products they would like to sell.

 ### 1. Runnning the Messenger

 ##### To run the messenger, follow these steps: